ody-dev/database/README.md

 1. Add/edit the `config/database.php` & `config/pool.php` file.
 2. When running a connection pool instance set `pool.enabled` to true and edit the host and port.
-3Run `php bin/connection_pool_server.php` to start a simple TCP server that fires up a MySQL connection pool.
+3. Run `php bin/connection_pool.php` to start a simple TCP server that fires up a MySQL connection pool.

     **!!
 For the time being, add your MySQL credentials by editing line 24 - 26 in `bin/connection_pool_server.php` !!**